korningf/aegis-vault/README.md

 Thes below assumes a single vault and passphrase shared with key operators.

-Git submodules can be used for multiple individual .passwor-store vaults.
+Git submodules can be used for multiple individual .password-store vaults.

 _TODO_